International Cospas-Sarsat Programme: Development

 The Party States led development of the 406-MHz marine EPIRB, that used a digital messaging scheme, for detection by the system.
 The EPIRB was seen as a key advancement in SAR technology in the perilous maritime environment.
 The digital message allowed the beacon and its associated vessel to be uniquely identified.
 Early in its history, the Cospas-Sarsat system was engineered to detect beacon-alerts transmitted at 406 MHz, 121.5 MHz and 243.0 MHz.
 Because of a large number of false alerts, and the inability to uniquely identify such beacons because of their old, analogue technology (that provided no message, only a tone indicating distress), the Cospas-Sarsat system beginning in 2009 stopped receiving alerts from beacons operating at 121.5 MHz and 243.0 MHz, and now only receives and processes alerts from modern, digital 406-MHz beacons.
-Many ELTs include both a 406-MHz transmitter for satellite detection and a 121.5 MHz transmitter that can be received by local search crews using direction-finding equipment.

 In the early 2000s (in 2003 in the USA) a new type of distress beacon, the personal locator beacon (PLB), became available for use by individuals who cannot contact emergency services through normal telephone-originated services, such as 1-1-2 or 9-1-1.
 Typically PLBs are used by people engaged in recreational activities in remote areas, and by small-aircraft pilots and mariners as an adjunct to (or, when permitted, a substitute for) an ELT or EPIRB.

 The design of distress beacons as a whole has evolved significantly since 1982.
 The newest 406-MHz beacons often incorporate global navigation satellite system (GNSS) receivers (such as those using GPS).
 Such beacons determine their location using the internal GNSS receiver (or a connection to an external navigation source) and transmit in their distress message highly accurate position reports.
 This provides a second method for Cospas-Sarsat to know the location of the distress, in addition to the calculations independently done by Cospas-Sarsat LUTs to determine the location.
 The distress alert received by the satellites and the beacon location contained in the message and/or calculated from the distress signal are forwarded almost instantly to SAR agencies by Cospas-Sarsat's extensive international data-distribution network.
 This two-tiered reliability and global coverage of the system has inspired the current motto of SAR agencies: "Taking the 'Search' out of Search and Rescue."

-COSPAS (КОСПАС) is an acronym from the transliterated Russian "Cosmicheskaya Sistema Poiska Avariynyh Sudov" (Космическая Система Поиска Аварийных Судов), which means "Space System for the Search of Vessels in Distress".
-SARSAT is an acronym for Search And Rescue Satellite-Aided Tracking.